Authors create courses. Learners can take up the courses and Administrators can track the performance of learners based on course consumption.

 - Select the instance from the select instance drop-down.
 The drop-down lists all instances including active,

 Admin can remove any registered learners of a course by clicking the drop-down arrow on learners page and by clicking Actions > Remove.

 Copy-paste Email IDs of Learners you want to enroll, separated by semi-colons, commas or line spacing.
 Use the Validate Email Ids option to validate the entries.
 All invalid entries would appear marked in red.
 Remove or correct those entries and proceed by clicking on Proceed.

-The summary dialogue box appears with the number of users from inclusion set, exclusion set and users already enrolled in the course instance.
+When an Administrator generates the course report of the learner, any comment, if added, appears in the report.
+The summary dialog box appears with the number of users from inclusion set, exclusion set and users already enrolled in the course instance.

 Administrators in Adobe Captivate prime can share the QR codes with learners to quickly enroll into the course.
 The three different QR codes are used to mark the ‘enrollment’, ‘completion’ or ‘enrollment & completion’ of a course.